-Campaigners have kept the pressure on the chemicals industry with the arrival of the European Reach regulation.
-They aim to step up their vigilance to ensure that the environment-inspired chemical control legislation is strictly enforced and expanded
+Environmental campaigners have kept the pressure on the chemicals industry with the arrival of the European regulation Reach.
+They aim to step up their vigilance to ensure that the environment inspired chemicals control legislation is strictly enforced and expanded

-Such direct action by environmental nongovernmental organizations (NGOs) against the chemical industry is uncommon in industrial countries these days, as the focus has turned towards political lobbying and consumer issues.
+Such direct action by environmental non-governmental organisations (NGOs) against the chemical industry is uncommon in industrial countries these days, as the focus has turned towards political lobbying and consumer issues.

-"Environmental groups keep the agenda rolling.
+Says Dick Robson, who recently retired as Cefic's director for sustainable development: "Environmental groups keep the agenda rolling.
 Whether or not it rolls in the right direction is another matter.
 In the early 1990s, the industry had a lot to do, and the NGOs filled a niche in identifying the issues.
-Now they have moved into the political arena as well and they have been effective," says Dick Robson, who recently retired as Cefic's director for sustainable development.
+Now they have moved into the political arena as well and they have been effective."

 With the development of Reach over the past few years, both the chemical industry and NGOs engaged in major lobbying efforts.
-With Reach adopted, the NGOs will now focus on implementation.
+With Reach agreed, the NGOs will now focus on implementation.

 "It is clear to everyone that the chemical industry has been keen to stall and weaken Reach," Kordecka says.
 "And I would say it has succeeded.
 It is really quite frightening, and very disappointing.
 Reach could make the industry more innovative, as well as cleaner.
 But now there are huge incentives not to comply with the law."

 She cites the substitution rules, which make applicants responsible for identifying safer alternatives for substances of concern, but offer them no incentive to do so.
 Kordecka claims there is nothing stopping them from overlooking potential substitutes.

 She says the industry's argument that substitution could lead to the introduction of less safe or inadequately tested substances is flawed.
 "If you perform the same tests, one substance can show its benefit over another."